 The Otomo Clan are surrounded by enemies and normally die a painful death before they can properly bring that bonus into play; easy imported matchlocks help, but they're often not enough to stave off the opening wave of enemies.
 If they survive long enough to climb the tech tree, however, they can conquer Japan with a wave of cheap and powerful matchlock armies and skill at spreading Christianity.

 Likewise, the Hojo Clan bonus applies to siege units, but the most powerful siege units are pretty deep into the tech tree.
-Should the Hojo get access to the Arsenal, however, their rocket troops shoot with bow-like accuracy and utterly demolish both gates and enemy formations.
+Should the Hojo get access to the Arsenal, however, their hand mortar and fire rocket troops shoot with bow-like accuracy and utterly demolish both gates and enemy formations.

 The Uesugi Clan's strength lies in their Warrior Monks which, unfortunately, costs a lot of time and money to research the proper technology and build the infrastructure needed to recruit them.
 Their exceptional ability to dominate the battlefield with the Naginata and Bow is offset by their lack of armor and high recruitment and upkeep expenses, but once you have the infrastructure in place to take away these weaknesses, their armies can utterly demolish any other force in the game.

 In Fall of the Samurai, the Nagaoka start in an inconvenient position, and their bonuses support reliance on modern units, which only become really good after you climb the tech tree.
 On the other hand, once you acquire modern rifles and build some markets, their armies are probably the most elite in Japan, and they can make good money from building lots of financial districts.